nebnhoj/nebnhoj/README.md

 💻 I'm a Software Engineer.

-🎓 Currently studying/working on GenAI.
+🎓 Currently studying/working on Go Lang (Fiber).

 🌱 I'm always eager to learn and improve my skills.